 It's often been said that Hollywood believes that non-white films don’t do well in the all-important international market, which can save a domestic flop.
 It’s true that Tyler Perry films don’t do terribly well abroad (neither do they apparently try to or need to since they invariably recoup their meager budgets during their opening weekends) but what about the Rush Hour or Harold & Kumar franchises, both of whose leads are either black or Asian and both of which do well overseas?
 Both franchises also get many of their laughs by addressing rather than ignoring the issue of their stars' non-whiteness and simultaneously avoid making obvious, grand attempts at being something more than they are.

 Of course, the all-important international market isn't itself mostly white and produces its own films (even though they usually, unless they're European, Chinese or Japanese, have little likelihood of being seen in the USA.
+One of the first African science-fiction films that I know of was Cameroonian director Jean-Pierre Bekolo's Une Africane dans l'espace (2007).
 One of the best science-fiction films of recent years was made by Africans, District 9 (dir.
 Neill Blomkamp, 2009).
 The same year, the Kenyan/South African co-production Pumzi (dir.
 Wanuri Kahiu, 2009) was released as well.

 TO BODLY GO